Mobiles

 What is a SIM-only plan?

-SIM-only plans are usually cheaper than bill pay deals because you’re not paying for a new handset.
+SIM-only plans are usually cheaper than bill pay phone deals because you’re not paying for a new handset.

 How much do SIM-only plans cost?

-The price depends on the network and offers you choose.
 Compare the most up-to-date prices and discounts on our SIM-only deals page.

 Pros and cons of SIM-only plans

-If you’re not ready to part with your beloved phone and your phone contract has finished, then there are many advantages to switching to a SIM-only deal.
+If you’re not ready to part with your beloved phone and your phone contract has finished, there are many advantages to switching to a SIM-only deal.

 Pros